 - Attend regularly the weekly group meetings of all instructors and the course coordinator.

-- Design portions of the quizzes and the final exams.
+- Design quizzes and the final exams.

 - Administer, grade, and return students’ work (homework and tests) in a timely manner.

-Our core development sequence for professional development goes far beyond that offered by most graduate programs and includes the following components:
+Our core development sequence for professional development goes beyond that offered by most graduate programs and includes the following components: